-The APN believes in the value of partnerships and networks and considers working with other organisations involved in global change research, capacity building and policy development a crucial effort in fostering global change research in the region.
+Cooperating with other global change and sustainability networks and organisations is one of the four goals of the APN as it believes that working together with other organisations involved in global change research, capacity building and policy development is crucial in its effort to better support global change research in the region.

-Together with the organisations and institutions that are directly co-implementing APN projects and activities, the following are among APN’s key partners
+Together with the various organisations and institutions that directly co-implement APN projects and activities, the following are among APN’s key partners:

-ICSU is a non-governmental organisation representing a global membership that includes both national scientific bodies ( 117 members ) and international scientific unions ( 30 members ).
+The International Council of Science (ICSU) is a non-governmental organisation representing a global membership that includes both national scientific bodies (117 members) and international scientific unions (30 members).
 Through this extensive international network, ICSU provides a forum for discussion of issues relevant to policy for international science and the importance of international science for policy issues.

 START is a non-governmental research organisation, assisting developing countries to build the expertise and knowledge needed to explore the drivers of and solutions to global and regional environmental change.
 Through our growing regional networks of collaborating scientists and institutions, START strives to reduce vulnerability through informed decision making.